KaixoCode/TextEditor/README.md

 # TextEditor

 Custom `HTMLElement` with `contenteditable=true`, shows line numbers, you can extend it to generate custom styling.
-Example for basic LaTeX styling in `LaTeXTextEditor.js`.
+Example for basic element in `ExampleTextEditor.js`.